 I don’t think Davis is a bad critic — no joke, I really get a kick out of his thoughtful consideration of fast food restaurant design as it relates to the postmodern inclination towards deconstructing generic retail architecture, and his body of work seems to indicate his concerns about certain aspects of postmodernism’s design influences aren’t ignorant or reactionary.
 To be fair, some of his general points were probably valid at the time — not every postmodern building looks as good as One American Center — but 33 years later, Austin appears to have bounced back pretty well.

-Anyway, architecture is about much more than winning the unanimous approval of fussy critics or the public, particularly since the priorities of each group vary so wildly that a project one likes will generally horrify the other — but it’s hard not to wonder if we’ll ever get a building Austinites love from the get-go.
+Anyway, architecture is about much more than winning the unanimous approval of fussy critics or the public, particularly since the priorities of each group vary so wildly that a project one likes will often horrify the other — but it’s hard not to wonder if we’ll ever get a building Austinites love from the get-go.
 Is this city doomed to repeat its cycle of criticism, acceptance, and finally outright praise for anything interesting we build here?
 In other words, must time be a flat circle?

 In the end, our intrepid critic himself inadvertently foreshadowed Austin’s best chance for a tower that would finally bring us all together.
 In another 1986 Newsweek article, Davis praised the designs of architect César Pelli, calling his creations “…lyrical, technically sophisticated buildings that are neither ‘modern’ nor ‘postmodern.’”
 Each of Pelli’s works, he said, “attempts to please on many levels at once, captivating clients and public but frustrating critics.”